-- Clean light fixtures, air vents and fans as these are items we tend to overlook.
+- Clean light fixtures, air vents and fan blades as these are items we tend to overlook.

 - Clean around light plate switches.

 - Pay particular attention to the bathrooms.
-Mirrors, sink, toilet and tub/shower should be clean and bright.
+Mirrors, sink, toilet and tub or shower should be clean and bright.

 - Make sure the bathroom fans are working and quiet.